A growing body of evidence shows that when exercise is prescribed to treat patients, it’s often as good as medication.

 If you’re recovering from heart disease or stroke:

 It’s important to factor in limitations you might be experiencing.
 Are you facing a strength or balance issue, where you need to be a little bit more careful?
 Pay attention to what your body is telling you.
 If an exercise is painful or too hard, don’t force it.
 If you have a weakened limb, bone or joint problem, you might need to adapt exercises so you can do them.
 Every exercise has a modification; if you’re not sure what’s right for you, ask your doctor, physiotherapist or exercise specialist.
-See what a recovery exercise prescription can look like here.

 If you’re moderately active: